leelavg/blog/content/posts/kadalu-csi/index.md

 You can use one of devices or directory path or persistent volumes to act as an underlying storage for gluster.
 We'll reserve all minute details around Operator and Gluster storage in containers for a later post and concentrate on CSI Driver for now.

-If you are feeling adventurous and just want a script to setup and teardown k3d cluster with kadalu storage please refer [this](https://github.com/leelavg/forge/blob/master/adhoc/k3d-kadalu.sh) script but it carries a huge disclaimer that do not run without checking what it does or else your devices (`sdc, sdd, sde`) will get formatted. {{emoji(i=":warning:")}}
+If you are feeling adventurous and just want a script to setup and teardown k3d cluster with kadalu storage please refer [this](https://github.com/leelavg/forge/blob/master/adhoc/k3d-kadalu.sh) script but it carries a huge disclaimer that do not run without checking what it does or else your devices (`sdc, sdd, sde`) will get formatted. :warning:

 > Kindly raise a [github issue](https://github.com/kadalu/kadalu/issues) if any of the processes stated here resulting in an error